Staffing Kansas City

 • Post author:

 As we enter the end of 2024, employers will have an interesting statistic to contend with.
-Nearly three in 10 (28%) of the 1,000 workers surveyed by ResumeBuilder.com said they are somewhat or highly likely to quit their jobs this year.
+Nearly three in 10 (28%) of the 1,000 employees surveyed by ResumeBuilder.com said they are somewhat or highly likely to quit their jobs this year.
 The desire to quit is higher among certain professionals with Gen Z at 37% and younger Millennials workers at 35%.

 Reasons for Resignation